Implementing the Convention

 Learn more about the process for reporting on the United Nations Convention on the Rights of Persons with Disabilities (the Convention).

 After a government has submitted a progress report, the United Nations Committee on the Rights of Persons with Disabilities will send the country a 'List of Issues'.
 These are a list of questions the Committee wants the government to answer in writing.
-These questions are normally based on the information from the government's progress report as well as reports from civil society organisations (non-government organisations).
+These questions are normally based on the information from the government's progress report as well as reports from civil society organisations (non-government organisations or NGOs).

 Once the government has provided answers to the questions in the List of Issues, representatives from the government will go to Geneva, Switzerland to meet with the Committee.
 At the meeting the Committee asks the government more questions about what it is doing to implement the Convention.
 The Committee also meets separately with civil society organisations.